 Stocks that are quantitatively similar to WES, based on their financial statements, market capitalization, and price volatility, are VNOM, APTS, ENBL, GLOP, and CBL.

 Western Midstream Partners, LP Common Limited Partner Interests (WES) Company Bio

 Western Gas Partners LP operates, acquires, and develops midstream energy assets in the Rocky Mountains, the Mid-Continent, North-central Pennsylvania, and Texas.
 The company was founded in 2007 and is based in The Woodlands, Texas.

 DCF Fair Value Target:

-Below please find a table outlining a discounted cash flow forecast for WES, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that Western Midstream Partners LP ranked in the 61th percentile in terms of potential gain offered.
-Moreover, under all the scenarios we modelled, the output consistently forecasted positive returns.
+We started the process of determining a valid price forecast for Western Midstream Partners LP with a discounted cash flow analysis -- the results of which can be found in the table below.
+To summarize, we found that Western Midstream Partners LP ranked in the 82th percentile in terms of potential gain offered.
+Specifically, our DCF analysis implies the stock is trading below its fair value by an estimated 582.67%.
 The most interesting components of our discounted cash flow analysis for Western Midstream Partners LP ended up being:

-21% of the company's capital comes from equity, which is greater than just 11.14% of stocks in our cash flow based forecasting set.
+34% of the company's capital comes from equity, which is greater than merely 17.24% of stocks in our cash flow based forecasting set.

 Terminal Growth Rate in Free Cash Flow